verbb/formie/docs/fields/date-time.md

 - **Display type** - Render as a calendar picker, dropdowns or text-style inputs.
 - **Value type** - When **Display type** is **Calendar (Advanced)**, choose **Single Date/Time** or **Date Range**.
 - **Date and time formats** - Control how the value is displayed to the user.
 - **Minimum and maximum dates** - Restrict the accepted range with fixed or relative limits.
+These apply to calendar, dropdown, and text-input display types.
 - **Default value** - Pre-fill the field for new submissions.
 - **Date picker options** - Pass additional Flatpickr options when the calendar picker is enabled.